dlochrie/acomplish/README.md

 The Models only work with MySQL right now... see [this post](https://groups.google.com/forum/?fromgroups=#!topic/compoundjs/YxcIOKEqM8w).
 This has to do with `__cachedRelations`...
 It's frustrating, if you know of an elegant solution, let me know.

+Another way of handling this is seeing: [http://book.mixu.net/ch7.html](http://book.mixu.net/ch7.html), particularly section 7.2.1 Control flow pattern #1: Series.
+Mikito Takada has some really insightful documentation on the asynchronous nature of Node, and how we might solve this problem (or work nicely with this feature :-)).

 ##Components

 * [Compound.JS](http://compoundjs.com/) (formally known as Railway) is built on the [ExpressJS](http://expressjs.com/) framework.